CConyers/GenerativeAIMCP/README.md

 ### Examples

 - **"What was the latest earnings call information for customer X?"**
-- **"What are the latest industry trends that impact cloud usage and adoption in industry Y?"**IMCP
+- **"What are the latest industry trends that impact cloud usage and adoption in industry Y?"**

 > Real-time web search using generative AI responses